kaminiwalunj/mslearn-fabric/Instructions/Labs/get-started-with-lakehouse-lab4.md

-# Lab : Create and use a Dataflow (Gen2) in Microsoft Fabric
+# Lab-04 : Create and use a Dataflow (Gen2) in Microsoft Fabric

 ## Overview
 Microsoft Fabric offers a unified solution for data engineering, integration, and analytics.
 A crucial step in end-to-end analytics is data ingestion.
 Dataflows (Gen2) are used to ingest and transform data from multiple sources, and then land the cleansed data to another destination.
 They can be incorporated into data pipelines for additional data movement, and used as a data source in Power BI.